MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-startmenu.md

 - If you enable this policy setting, the menus that appear when you right-click the taskbar and items on the taskbar are hidden, such as the Start button, the clock, and the taskbar buttons.

-- If you disable or do not configure this policy setting, the context menus for the taskbar are available.
+- If you disable or don't configure this policy setting, the context menus for the taskbar are available.

-This policy setting does not prevent users from using other methods to issue the commands that appear on these menus.
+This policy setting doesn't prevent users from using other methods to issue the commands that appear on these menus.
 <!-- NoTrayContextMenu-Description-End -->

 <!-- NoTrayContextMenu-Editable-Begin -->